Clothing Guidelines for Reenactors

 Thank you for your interest in participating in the annual reenactment of General Washington’s crossing of the Delaware River.
 What started out as a theatrical presentation in 1953 has taken many forms over the years, from imitating the Emanuel Leutze painting to presenting an interpretation that is as historically correct as possible.

-During our two crossing events in December, we host over 18,000 visitors from around the world.
+During our two crossing events in December, Washington Crossing Historic Park hosts over 10,000 visitors from around the world.
 They rightly expect us to present an event that is educational, exciting, and as accurate to the historical record as possible.
-Of course, this goal can’t be accomplished without your interest and cooperation.
+Of course, this goal can’t be accomplished without reenactors’ interest and cooperation.

 By providing the following clothing and equipment guidelines, we hope to give every participant time to prepare for the crossing reenactments and present an interpretation that meets the high standards that our park visitors deserve.